pocc/tshark.dev/content/packetcraft/scripted_gen.md

 ### Bash: various

 If an easy shell solution exists, KISS.
-Generate traffic with netcat, ping, hping, etc and save with tshark.
+Generate traffic with netcat, ping, hping, etc. and save with tshark.

 ```bash
 function save_ping() {